-Manchester City are one of the biggest and most followed clubs from England.
-They are currently one of the best teams in Europe and boast a star studded squad.
+Manchester City is one of the biggest and most followed clubs from England.
+They are currently one of the best teams in Europe and boast a star-studded squad.
 Since their takeover by Abu Dhabi group in 2008, the club has brought in some of the biggest names of the game.
-However, even before that , many great players plied their trade for Manchester City.
-In this article we have tried to put together Manchester City greatest XI of all time.
+However, even before that, many great players plied their trade for The Citizens.
+In this article, we have tried to put together Manchester City greatest XI of all time.

 GK- Bert Trautmann

 Whenever we think about Manchester City’s greatest goalkeeper, the first name that pops up in our mind is Bert Trautmann.
 From prisoner of war to City legend, his rise to stardom was a remarkable one.

 The club’s decision to sign a former Axis paratrooper sparked protests and 20,000 people attended a demonstration against his signing.
 But so outstanding were his performances that he won over fans who initially protested against his arrival at Maine Road.

 In 1956, he helped City to the FA Cup in the defining moment of his career.
 City beat Birmingham 3-1 in the final, but Trautmann injured himself following a collision with Peter Murphy in the 75th minute.
 He played on, though in pain, with pictures showing him clutching his ‘stiff neck’ at the end of the match.
 X-rays later showed that he had broken it.
 He was named Footballer of the Year that same season – becoming the first foreigner to win the award.
 Trautmann played for Manchester City until 1964, making 545 appearances.

 Better known as ‘Skip’, Book joined City from Plymouth Argyle in 1966 for a fee of £17,000.
 Despite Book being almost 32 years old and never having played in the top flight, he was one of the finest defenders in the country.
 All this from a player who had just two years earlier been playing for non-league football with Bath City and bricklaying part-time.